metalbear-co/metalbear.co/content/en/blog/introducing-targetless/index.md

 {{<figure src="kubectl-get-pod.png" alt="Output of running `kubectl get pod` showing multiple Kafka pods." height="100%" width="100%">}}

 With mirrord we can use utility tools to manage and test the services on the cluster, with the same ease as if they were running locally.
-Say we want to add some events to an existing `weather-updates` topic.
+Say we want to read some events from an existing `weather-updates` topic.
 We just run Kafka’s console client, and give it the name of the bootstrap service as its URL.

 {{<figure src="kafka-client.png" alt="Running a Kafka client on the command line, reading events from the given topic." height="100%" width="100%">}}